cyrusinnovation/ideas/STORIES.md

 * Show me when I have enough data for a statistically significant sample.
 * Flag stories that had long cycle times compared to hours worked.
 * Flag stories that had exceptionally short cycle times to hours worked.
 (Yay!
 Efficiency!)
+* Migrate to Postgres.
+* Deploy on Heroku.